sage-code/eve/manual/structure.md

 ## Import region

-Is used to include members from several other modules into current module:
+Is used to include members from several other packages into current package:

 **syntax**
 ```